yhlong0/IntellectCapital/Notes/atomicHabits.md

   - wash hand, keep health
   - pillow which one let them sleep better

-1. Aggregation of margiinal gains, 1% improvement in nearly everything that you do.
+1. Aggregation of marginal gains, 1% improvement in nearly everything that you do.
 Small improvements can actually added up to significant change in a relative short period of time.
 1% better each day, 1.01^365 = 37.78 37 times better at the end of the year.
 The way to reach this goal is by obtaining better habits.